sgorgun/stack-task-python/README.md

 Please use a template for the implementation (`tasks/stack.py`).

-## Problem 2: Check whether given parentheses expression is valid
+## Problem 2: Check whether a given parentheses expression is valid

 Given a string `s` containing just the characters `'('`, `')'`, `'{'`, `'}'`, `'['` and `']'`, determine if the input string is valid.